Daily intelligence on trade surveillance & AI APR 26 · 16 STORIES

 Fraud controls for instant payments

 The piece discusses how regulation, technology, and criminal behavior are evolving around fraud prevention.
-It focuses on the governance, controls, and technology investments needed to secure instant payments without hurting customer experience or growth.
+It focuses on the governance, controls, and technology investments needed to secure instant payments while preserving customer experience and growth.

 Finextra ↗